-Multiple Indicator Monitoring (MIM) is discussed in the Management Approaches section of plan appendix A as a potential tool for evaluating pine savanna and montane streams in the future.
+Multiple Indicator Monitoring (MIM) is discussed in plan appendix A, Management Approaches as a potential tool for evaluating pine savanna and montane streams in the future.

 "Saturated soils" was added to grazing guideline FW-GDL-GRAZ-01.
 Plan components applicable to livestock grazing can be implemented through permit modifications, reissuance of existing term permits, issuance of new term grazing permits, or as allocation management plan revisions and sufficiency reviews occur (see response to Grazing Plan Components).